RaneemAlhorany/get_next_line-42-project/README.md

            # reading stops as soon as a newline character is found, optimizing performance

-  ///////////////////////// complete bellow  (04 +  02 header + 05 + 06)//////////////////////////////

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-//! helper functions (utils)  this for bones + madateroy functions that i will use it in the get_next_line function
+helper functions (utils)  this for bones + madateroy functions that i will use it in the get_next_line function
-    //~ 1- ft_strlen : to get the length of the string
+     1- ft_strlen : to get the length of the string
-    //~ 2- ft_strchr : to check if the string contain a specific character
-    //~ 3- ft_memcpy : to copy from one string to another
-    //~ 4- ft_strjoin : to concatenate two strings
+     2- ft_strchr : to check if the string contain a specific character 3- ft_memcpy : to copy from one string to another 4- ft_strjoin : to concatenate two strings

-//!
  1) strlen

-/*
-    ^ information:
+        information:
-        % this method is part of string.h library (its new of the libft version that need to use it ) ^prototype of the method:
+            this method is part of string.h library (its new of the libft version that need to use it )

+        prototype of the method:
-        $ size_t strlen (const char * s);
+            size_t strlen (const char * s);

-    ^ description:
+        description:
-        ~ this method is used to return the length of the string ~ it counts the number of characters in a string until it reaches the null terminator '\0'
+            # this method is used to return the length of the string
+            # it counts the number of characters in a string until it reaches the null terminator '\0'
             # if the string is empty it will return 0

-    ^ return:
+        return:
-        return the number of the lenght (the type of the return value is size_t (long unsigned int)) ^ the new version add the check null in the first line : if (!s)
+            return the number of the lenght (the type of the return value is size_t (long unsigned int))

+        the new version add the check null in the first line : if (!s)
                 return (0);

-    ^ how to work :
+        how to work :

-        * check if the string is null or not , if it null return 0 if (!s) return (0);
+            # check if the string is null or not , if it null return 0
+                if (!s)
+                    return (0);

-        * intiilize counter that use to count the length of the string (the type of it : size_t) size_t  len = 0;
+            # intiilize counter that use to count the length of the string (the type of it : size_t)
+                size_t  len = 0;

-        * then use the loop to move over each char and calculate the number of charcter inside string
+            # then use the loop to move over each char and calculate the number of charcter inside string
                 while (s[len])
                     len++;

-        * return the counter (that represent the number of the string) return (len);
+            # return the counter (that represent the number of the string)
-*/
+                return (len);

+    ///////////////////////// complete bellow  (04 +  02 header + 05 + 06)//////////////////////////////

  //!
 2) strchr
 /*
     ^ information: